-I read a quote seven- eight years ago.
+I read a quote around seven or eight years ago.

 By association, I remember when I read it.
-I used it at one of my most intense training sessions held- in the peak of summer—at a summer camp organized by a school.
+I used it at one of my most intense training sessions held—at the peak of summer—at a summer camp organized by a school.
 The five hour session was held in a room which had no fans.
-They handsomely gave us (Johnny and I) a beautiful plaque each in appreciation of our fortitude that revoltingly hot summer day.
+They handsomely gave us (Johnny and me), a beautiful plaque each. in appreciation of our fortitude in surviving that revoltingly hot summer day.
 However, I have no idea where I read it.
 Nor did I know then, who wrote it.
 But I remember being absolutely arrested by it.

 You think because you understand ‘one’ you must also understand ‘two’, because one and one make two.
 But you must also understand ‘and’.

 One and one don’t necessarily make two.
-The and could be a secret magic ingredient.
+The word AND could be a secret magic ingredient.
 It could be the thing that brings synergy into the mix.
 Synergy, which makes the sum greater than the parts.
-Synergy, that triggers the exponent and makes things unstoppable—and limitless.
+Synergy, which triggers the exponent and makes things unstoppable—and limitless.
 Not literally limitless though.
 But limitless in the sense of it always being many steps ahead of your imagination.
-So that you never feel as if you can every grasp it all, know it all, possess it all.
+So that you never feel as if you can ever grasp it all, know it all, possess it all.
 Like mad, crazy love.
-As life giving, as limitless as the range of your beloved’s vision.
+As life-giving and limitless as the range of your beloved’s vision.
 Perhaps, that’s what Rumi meant.

-Or maybe he meant that the addition of and starts a chain reaction.
-For once you’ve tasted the potential of it; once you have experienced the power of that simple word, there is no stopping you.
+Or maybe he meant that the addition of AND starts a chain reaction.
+Once you’ve tasted the potential of it; once you have experienced the power of that simple word, there is no stopping you.
 You may use it once… or a hundred… or a million times.
 And the more you use it, the wider, deeper and higher you could go.
-Gravity defying is child’s play once the and is understood… and surrendered to.
+Gravity-defying is child’s play once the AND is understood… and surrendered to.

 Or perhaps he meant it in the sense of a child of a man and a woman.
 Just because you understand one (the man) and the second one (the woman), doesn’t mean you can understand (or predict, or define) the fruit of their union (the and).
 The child may have the characteristics of the man and woman.
-But he is also himself… beyond the definitions—or limits- of his parents.
-He is is independent of them both in his inner structure, his proclivities and his potential.
+But he is also himself… beyond the definitions—or limitations—of his parents.
+He is independent of them both in his inner structure, his proclivities and his potential.
 What makes you think you know the result of this one and one?

 Or any other, for that matter?